mkhanyisig/PubSub/README.md

   **Node JS**

+  This is a great backend platform primarily used for non-blocking, event-driven servers, due to its single-threaded nature.It is robustly designed with real-time, push-based architectures in mind and thus serves our purpose well.
+It also has great documentation, modules and frameworks which abstract the application process and creates a smooth server environment for REST applications.

   _**Message Broker**_

   _The Publisher Server acts as a message broker relaying messages between these parties or servives servers_

   **Cloud Pub/Sub by Google**

+  Google Pub/Sub being a message broker can receive message from the the client(publisher), and act as a relay between the the subscribers and the other services.
+The Cloud Pub-Sub architecture takes care of errors like anomalies when making HTTP requests like service downtimes, system failures and scaling problems when new services are introduced.
+More features or services can be added whilst keeping the system in Rhythm.

+ ## Implementation